FG RESPONSE ON COVID 19: FGN uplifts Nationwide Transportation Ban, Intends for 'Graduate Students' to resume

 The chairman of the presidential task force on COVID-19 and the secretary of

-the federation 's administration, Boss Mustapha, made the announcement during a Monday press conference.
+the federation 's administration, Boss Mustapha, made the announcement during Monday press conference.

 Mustapha said the government has extended

-He said there will also be a safe reopening of schools to carry graduating students
+He said there will also be safe reopening of schools to carry graduating students

 back to college within this extended time, while interstate movements would only occur during curfew hours.